-Transportation and Parking Services Support Building Phone: 202-994-7199 0.0 Campus Advisories EO/Nondiscrimination Policy (PDF) Privacy Notice Terms of Use Accessibility Copyright Contact GW A-Z Index THE GEORGE WASHINGTON and lots at all three campuses serving the George Washington University community patients.
-Currently we have 25 garages and lots on the Foggy Bottom Campus, one main garage on the Mount Vernon campus and a main lot at each of our Virginia Science and Technology campus
+Parking Services maintains the garages and lots at all three campuses serving the George Washington University community of faculty, staff, visitors, and patients.
+Currently we have 25 garages and lots on the Foggy Bottom Campus, one main garage on the Mount Vernon campus and a main lot at each of our Virginia Science and Technology campus buildings.